hamlet-io/docs/docs/how-to/run/managing-kms-secrets.md

 ## Decrypting an encrypted file

-This will take you through decrypting the default SSH key that is generated as part of a hamlet baseline component deployment
+This will take you through decrypting the default SSH key that is generated as part of a hamlet baseline component deployment.

-1. In a terminal window head to your product CMDB, from the root of the CMDB head to infrastructure/operations.
+1. In a terminal window head to your product CMDB and from the root of the CMDB head to infrastructure/operations.
 1. Run a tree on this directory to see what it has

     :::note